 Glue where they overlap.

-Overlap the b shapes - the second smallest shapes - such that their upper points are 1 inch apart and
+Overlap the b shapes - the second smallest shapes - such that their upper points are 1 inch apart and glue them together.

 Position the largest e shapes 3 inches from the bottom edge and centered across the pencil line.

 The intersection of the two shapes should just cover the bottom end of the center pencil line.